-To bring about digital HR transformation, two things are required in any organization: a change in mind-set and an ability to identify opportunities.
+To bring about digital HR transformation, two things are required in any organization: a change in mindset and an ability to identify opportunities.
 When we consider the first requirement, the shift to a mobile and platform way of thinking is rewriting service delivery, driving change, and prioritizing connectivity, real-time operations, automation, etc. As for the second requirement, opportunities in leveraging the employee and HR experience across the enterprise are opening new doors and taking the HR to new realms of managing people and business.
-In other words, a new way of thinking and the need to leverage opportunities ensure that digital HR plays a role in driving the overall digital enterprise strategy, organization, and culture.
+In other words, a new way of thinking and the need to leverage opportunities to ensure that digital HR plays a role in driving the overall digital enterprise strategy, organization, and culture.

 With mobile driving more than half the Internet traffic, HR teams are realizing the need to deploy HR and productivity solutions on mobile apps.
-Mobile is the preferred channel among staff, and organizations are making full use of the opportunity to drive adoption of new mobile associated technologies.
+Mobile is the preferred channel among staff, and organizations are making full use of the opportunity to drive the adoption of new mobile associated technologies.
 Social, mobile, analytics, and cloud (SMAC) technologies represent a new platform for digital HR to build integrated strategies and programs and to drive employee experience.
 Integrated mobile apps can help in recruiting, on-boarding, managing time and attendance automatically, delivering on-demand learning modules, organizing meetings, etc. In short, work becomes easier, more collaborative, and more productive, thereby enabling a greater level of employee engagement.

 With cloud-based solutions replacing legacy systems, integrated delivery of services has become a much-discussed topic among IT and HR leaders.
 In fact, both the teams need to work in tandem to prepare the ground for a sound digital infrastructure that replaces outdated systems for learning, recruiting, and performance management functions.
-Traditional administrative HR departments, such as payroll, talent management, etc., will work as a digital hub and align to the company’s business strategy.
+Traditional administrative HR departments, such as payroll, talent management, etc., will work as a digital hub and align with the company’s business strategy.

 When compared to current HR service delivery models, the effects of digital HR transformation are innovative, engaging, and transparent.